The sun ate the sky as if it had starved for a millennium, cutting the afternoon into slithers of topaz semi-darkness.

 “Why seize so many women?” asked the Prince.
 “Are you not satisfied with those you have?”

 She smelled death, tasted it on the very flesh that now pushed its insistence against her lips.

 “My appetites are as endless as the sea,” crooned the Brackish Lord.
 “Besides, mortals wither and die, no matter how they are cared for, in the end.
-And so.
-The trade goes on.”
+And so the trade goes on.”

 “It must not.”

-“I am no peasant, either,” said the Prince, and stepped towards the beast, keeping her fear penned beneath indignant fury.
+“I am no peasant, either,” said the Prince, and stepped towards the Old One, keeping her fear penned beneath indignant fury.
 “You, of the ancient Gods, should sense it.
 Do you not know the taint of your Brother, the Forest King?
 Or are your senses so dull in your gluttony that you no longer recognise the work of your own kin?”

 “That old mischief!
-What has he been about?
-Did he lay waste to your people, to fill you with such ire against your betters?”
+What has He been about?
+Did He lay waste to your people, to fill you with such ire against your betters?”

 “He cursed my bloodline,” said the Prince.
-“In a fit of revenge, that one of my ancestors would not lend his wife to bed.
+“In a fit of revenge, that one of my ancestors would not lend His wife to bed.
 Any daughter born after that was cursed to become a beast, unless they crawled to the Forest King and begged to be relieved of this burden.
 So forgive me, Brackish Lord, that I do not bow and scrape like a serf.
-Gods have done me naught but ill in this life and others before mine.”
+Gods have done me naught but ill in this life, and others, before mine.”